-That’s how you’re meant to feel.
-You’re MEANT to feel happy, joyful, excited, safe, loved ALL THE TIME.
+That’s how we’re meant to feel.
+We’re MEANT to feel happy, joyful, excited, safe, loved ALL THE TIME.

-You’re meant to live your life IN THAT FLOW of energy.
+We’re meant to live our lives IN THAT FLOW of energy.

-But to do that, you have to quieten the mind down to the point where you can hear those intuitive nudges.
+But to do that, we have to quieten the mind down to the point where we can hear those intuitive nudges.

 That’s not always easy: the mind can be quite vocal about being heard, to say the least.

-Doing something physically strenuous will usually get your mind to calm down.
+Doing something physically strenuous will usually get our mind to calm down and shut up.
 Yoga & meditation do the same for some, journaling does it for others.
 Find a practise that you follow daily to help calm your mind to the point where you can at least HEAR the nudges from your intuition.

 And then, FOLLOW those nudges!
 Now you can hear them, FOLLOW THEM!
 Don’t ignore them!

-When you get one of those nudges, it’s like landing on the ladder square: take advantage of it... we may end up somewhere completely unexpected and much better than where we’d originally planned!
+When we get one of those nudges, it’s like landing on the ladder square: take advantage of it... we may end up somewhere completely unexpected and much better than where we’d originally planned!

 Here’s a big tip for you: if you want to work out what’s going on for you, write it down.